Long-term depression: Hippocampus

 LTD affects hippocampal synapses between the Schaffer collaterals and the CA1 pyramidal cells.
 LTD at the Schaffer collateral-CA1 synapses depends on the timing and frequency of calcium influx.
 LTD occurs at these synapses when Schaffer collaterals are stimulated repetitively for extended time periods (10–15 minutes) at a low frequency (approximately 1 Hz).
 Depressed excitatory postsynaptic potentials (EPSPs) result from this particular stimulation pattern.
 The magnitude of calcium signal in the postsynaptic cell largely determines whether LTD or LTP occurs.
 NMDA-receptor dependent LTD is induced by moderate rises in postsynaptic calcium levels.
-When Ca2+ entry is below threshold, it leads to LTD. The threshold level in area CA1 is on a sliding scale that depends on the history of the synapse.
+The threshold level in area CA1 is on a sliding scale that depends on the history of the synapse.
 If the synapse has already been subject to LTP, the threshold is raised, increasing the probability that a calcium influx will yield LTD. In this way, a "negative feedback" system maintains synaptic plasticity.
 Activation of NMDA-type glutamate receptors, which belong to a class of ionotropic glutamate receptors (iGluRs), is required for calcium entry into the CA1 postsynaptic cell.
 Change in voltage provides a graded control of postsynaptic Ca2+ by regulating NMDAR-dependent Ca2+ influx, which is responsible for initiating LTD.

 While LTP is in part due to the activation of protein kinases, which subsequently phosphorylate target proteins, LTD arises from activation of calcium-dependent phosphatases that dephosphorylate the target proteins.
 Selective activation of these phosphatases by varying calcium levels might be responsible for the different effects of calcium observed during LTD. The activation of postsynaptic phosphatases causes internalization of synaptic AMPA receptors (also a type of iGluRs) into the postsynaptic cell by clathrin-coated endocytosis mechanisms, thereby reducing sensitivity to glutamate released by Schaffer collateral terminals.